Special Dietary Needs

 · Drug addiction and alcoholism

 · If a Medical Statement from a licensed physician is not received by School Nutrition Services, the child’s diet order cannot be processed and he/she may receive a regular meal.

 · Part B of the Medical Statement must be completed by the licensed physician.
 Part B of the Medical Statement completed by parents/guardians will not be accepted.

 · The current Medical Statement on file will be honored until a new Medical Statement is updated by the licensed physician and received by School Nutrition Services.

 · School staff must follow the dietary orders on the current Medical Statement on file and cannot make dietary changes without an updated form from the licensed physician.

 Religious and Non-Religious Preferences

-If your child is a vegetarian or has other food preferences such as a pork-free diet, Child Nutrition Services can meet these needs with a variety of choices at breakfast and lunch.
+If your child is a vegetarian or has other food preferences such as a pork-free diet, School Nutrition Services can meet these needs with a variety of choices at breakfast and lunch.
 Students may select items that meet their needs through the offer versus serve option*.
 Child Nutrition Services may provide substitutions for your child based on availability.

 *Offer Versus Serve:

 With the offer versus serve option, students may select the foods that fit their dietary needs.
 At least two grains, one fruit and milk are offered daily at breakfast.